 The Restriction-Filter-Rule AVP (AVP Code 438) is of type IPFilterRule and provides filter rules corresponding to services that are to remain accessible even if there are no more service units granted.
-The access device has to configure the specified filter

-Hakala, et al. Standards Track [Page 72] rules for the subscriber and MUST drop all the packets not matching these filters.
-Zero, one, or more such AVPs MAY be present in a Credit-Control-Answer message or in an AA answer message.
+The access device has to configure the specified filter rules for the subscriber and MUST drop all the packets not matching these filters.
+Zero, one, or more such AVPs MAY be present in a Credit-Control-Answer message or in an AA-Answer message.